 One week we were going to move, the next week we were looking at remodeling plans and timelines.

 But then, we put our emotions aside and started crunching the numbers

-We realized we could purchase a larger, newer home close to Mr. Saver’s work for $100k less than our Seattle home would sell for.
+We realized we could purchase a larger, newer home close to Eric’s work for $100k less than our Seattle home would sell for.

 By choosing the right home, in the right neighborhood, we could easily get by with one car and bike commute.
 Have you read Mr. Money Mustache’s article on commuting?
 If so, you know the true cost of commuting is significant in regards to both time and money.